 - Tenderness and pain

-This occurs because of the changes in hormones like oestrogen and progesterone.
-As a result of these changes, the supply of blood to the breast area increases and makes them very sensitive.
+Because of changes in hormones like oestrogen and progesterone,the supply of blood to the breasts increases,making them very sensitive.

-Sometimes, the breasts become itchy and may also develop stretch marks in the later stages.
-During the next few months, you may also notice bumps around the areola.
+Sometimes, the breasts may become itchy and develop stretch marks in the later stages of pregnancy.You may also notice bumps around the areola.